Liv is our editor-in-chief. She's a 23-year-old production researcher, addicted to documentaries and clothes.

-Heather is a youth worker and teaching assistant from London.
-She loves creative writing, cartoons, her pet rabbit, and editing for gal-dem.
+Heather is an editor, teaching assistant and youth worker based in London.
+She loves creative writing, cartoons, her pet rabbit, and pretending to be vegan.

 Leyla's true love is illustration.
 She created our gal-dem logo and her work can be found all over the site.

 Suyin Haynes is an Associate Editor at TIME magazine in Hong Kong.
 In her spare time she can be found watching RuPaul's Drag Race and editing for gal-dem.

 Ifama is a recent Goldsmiths graduate and documentary enthusiast currently working in postproduction.
 An (almost) 6ft music video lover, gentrification hater and creator of gal-dem’s first video series ‘interlude’.